marq-andrew/cloud-jalendu/data/jalendu_readme.txt

 **/mods** Rewrites the content for the moderator guidance channel which for convenience of editing is in a text file.

+**/qo help** Replies with a list of all the question-of-the-week commands.

 __4. Functions.__

 **Automoderation** Automoderation only applies to the messages of unverified newcomers in the #landing-zone channel.
 All messages by unverified newcomers as well as any auto-moderation action are logged into the #landing-zone-log channel.
 The messages are scanned and compared to a set of lists of key words and phrases that trigger an auto-moderation command.
 Messages that trigger an auto-moderation command are immediately deleted and then the command activates.
 The commands are: